 Dr. Maggie Reitz is responsible for faculty affairs and is the point person for academic affairs human resource questions.
-She oversees faculty development programming, sabbatical leave and PTRM processes, academic affairs policies and procedures, USM Faculty Regents' Awards and other awards, and new faculty orientation.
+She oversees faculty development programming, sabbatical leave and promotion and tenure processes, academic affairs policies and procedures, USM Faculty Regents' Awards and other awards, and new faculty orientation.
 In addition, she assist with the implementation of academic affairs priorities and oversees the following units: International Initiatives, Academic Innovation and Diversity and Inclusion for Academic Affairs, Office of Academic Assessment, and Academic Engagement.
 Learn more about Dr. Reitz.